dftfeDevelopers/dftfe-benchmarks/accuracyBenchmarks/README.md

 List and brief description of the examples
 ==========================================
+Examples 2, 7, 8 and 9 are not yet set up.

 * **example1**

 This example demonstrates a ground-state calculation with fully periodic boundary conditions on BCC Mo supercell with a mono-vacancy.
-Norm-conserving pseudopotential and GGA exchange correlation are used.
+Norm-conserving pseudopotential and PBE exchange correlation are used.

 * **example2**

 This example demonstrates a ground-state calculation with non-periodic boundary conditions on Al nanoparticle.
-Norm-conserving pseudopotential and GGA exchange correlation are used.
+Norm-conserving pseudopotential and PBE exchange correlation are used.

 * **example3** (To be done by Bikash)

 This example demonstrates an all-electron ground-state calculation with non-periodic boundary conditions and ionic relaxation on Benzamide.
-GGA exchange correlation is used.
+PBE exchange correlation is used.

 * **example4** (To be done by Nelson)

 This example demonstrates an all-electron ground-state calculation with fully periodic boundary conditions and cell relaxation on GaAs cubic diamond unit cell.
-Multiple k-points for sampling the Brillouin zone, and GGA exchange correlation are used.
+Multiple k-points for sampling the Brillouin zone, and PBE exchange correlation are used.

 * **example5** (To be done by Phani and Phani's group)

 This example demonstrates a ground-state calculation with fully periodic boundary conditions and combined ionic-cell relaxation on Al12Mg17 intermetallic.
-Multiple k-points for sampling the Brillouin zone, norm-conserving pseudopotential, and GGA exchange correlation are used.
+Multiple k-points for sampling the Brillouin zone, norm-conserving pseudopotential, and PBE exchange correlation are used.

 * **example6** (To be done by Bikash)

-This example demonstrates a ground-state calculation with semi-periodic boundary conditions and ionic relaxation on InP-water layer.
-Multiple k-points for sampling the Brillouin zone along the periodic directions, norm-conserving pseudopotential and GGA exchange correlation are used.
+This example demonstrates a ground-state calculation with semi-periodic boundary conditions and ionic relaxation on water molecule over InP slab.
+Multiple k-points for sampling the Brillouin zone along the periodic directions, norm-conserving pseudopotential and PBE exchange correlation are used.

 * **example7** (To be done by Ian)